 "General price increase" is the operator's general assumption for converting nominal NOK to real NOK.
-For RNB2024 the reference year is 2023.
-The "General price increase" should therefore be used to convert nominal figures for 2022 and onwards from nominal value to 2021-value.
+For RNB2025 the reference year is 2024.
+The "General price increase" should therefore be used to convert nominal figures for 2025 and onwards from nominal value to 2024-value.
+Figures for year 2023 should be reported in nominal values.

-Please note that if the general price increase is assumed to be constant with time from 2024 and onwards, this shall be reported as a percentage in the cell AC28 in profile sheet 1 (Profil_1).
+Please note that if the general price increase is assumed to be constant with time from 2024 and onwards, this shall be reported as a percentage in the cell AC28 in profile sheet 1 (Profil\1).
 We expect the same general price increase (for instance the consumer price index) to be used for all projects reported by the same operator, and we recommend that the price increase percentage value is entered into cell AC28 by a coordinator before internal distribution to the projects.
 If the general price increase varies, please state the percentages in the "Cost control" spreadsheet range C19:C41, see chapter 9.3.